 Besides the artistic and creative challenges, logistics was also a major issue, as for the first time, six MindChamps preschool from around the island would come together for a collaborative effort to present a K2 graduation concert.

-Time was another major challenge, as there was limited time for joint rehearsals and for most of the time, the centres had to practice on their own.
+Time was another major challenge, as there was a limited time for joint rehearsals and for most of the time, the centres had to practice on their own.
 And when everyone finally comes together, the team improvised on the spot and made changes along the way.

 There were also the costumes, the stage sets and everything else that goes into a musical production.